DavidAllmon/QuickQReate/README.md

 ## Usage

 1. Enter the URL or text you want to encode in the input field.
+2. Customize the QR code appearance:
+   - Choose foreground and background colors using the color pickers
-2. Customize the QR code appearance using the provided options.
+   - Adjust the QR code size using the slider
+   - Select the error correction level from the dropdown
+   - Optionally upload a logo image to be placed in the center of the QR code
 3. The QR code preview will update in real-time as you make changes.
 4. Click the "Download QR Code" button to save the generated QR code as a PNG file.